How Effective Are the Different Types of Masks Against Viruses?

 Although any face covering can slow the spread of infection for any viral outbreak, some masks are more effective at protecting the wearer from contracting an illness.
 These are the most common face masks used to protect against the spread of viruses.

 Cloth Face Mask

 Often made from tightly woven cotton, cloth face masks help slow the spread of infection by helping prevent the wearer from transmitting viruses through large droplet respirations, like those produced during coughing or sneezing.
 Disposable paper masks provide similar protection against the spread of infection.
-Recommended by the CDC for the general public, these masks are meant to protect others from the transmission of unknown illnesses, including the flu and COVID-19, by asymptomatic wearers.
+Recommended by the CDC for the general public, these masks are meant to protect others from the transmission of unknown illnesses, including the flu, by asymptomatic wearers.

 Designed to fit snugly to the forehead and extend below the chin, face shields are often worn in conjunction with other PPE by medical personnel during procedures where a patient’s bone fragments, blood or other bodily fluids could splatter or spray.
-Today, they are often worn when intubating patients who have been diagnosed with COVID-19.
+Today, they are often worn when intubating patients who have been diagnosed with infectious diseases.
 Face shields are primarily relied upon to protect the wearer’s eyes from exposure to bodily fluids.
-There is not enough evidence to determine whether face shields, on their own, provide effective protection against respiratory viruses like the flu and COVID-19.
+There is not enough evidence to determine whether face shields, on their own, provide effective protection against respiratory viruses like the flu.
 For this reason, the CDC does not recommend the use of face shields as a substitution for masks.
 However, when worn together with a face mask, the face shield can offer increased protection against airborne contaminants.

 Surgical Face Mask